 FREEZE PROTECTION OPERATION STAGE 1 Condition The water temperature detected by probes NTC1 or NTC2 ranges between 39°F (4°C) and 46°F (8°C).
-The internal pump operates at high speed.
-The 3-Way Valve alternately switches positions - 1 minute on heating mode to 1 minute on DHW mode The display shows the icon.
-Time Until the NTC1 and NTC2 temperature is greater than or equal to 46°F (8°C) If after 20 minutes the conditions described in Stage 1 are still present, the boiler proceeds to Stage 2.
+Events The internal pump operates at high speed.
+The 3-Way Valve alternately switches positions - 1 minute on heating mode to 1 minute on DHW mode The display shows the kicon.
+Time Until the NTC1 and NTC2 temperature is greater than or equal to $46^{\circ}F(8^{\circ}C)$ If after 20 minutes the conditions described in Stage 1 are still present, the boiler proceeds to Stage 2.
 STAGE 2 Condition The water temperature detected by probes NTC1 or NTC2 is less than 39°F (4°C).
-The burner turns on at minimum power.
-The 3-Way Valve is positioned on DHW and switches every 30 seconds between CH and DHW When the temperature is greater than or equal to 104°F (40°C) the burner will turn off.
-The boiler w maintain the temperature between 95°F (35°C) and 104°F (40°C) for 45 minutes.
+Events The burner turns on at minimum power.
+The 3-Way Valve is positioned on DHW and switches every 30 seconds between CH and DHW.
+When the temperature is greater than or equal to 104°F (40°C) the burner will turn off.
+The boiler will maintain the temperature between 95°F (35°C) and 104°F (40°C) for 45 minutes.
 After 45 minutes there will be 2 minutes of post heating circulation.
-If the temperature falls below 46°F (8°C) within 150 minutes the burner will immediately power of again.
-The display shows the Time Until the NTC1 temperature is greater than or equal to 104°F (40°C)
+If the temperature falls below 46°F (8°C) within 150 minutes the burner will immediately power on again.
+The display shows the icon.
+Time Until the NTC1 temperature is greater than or equal to 104°F (40°C)